mozilla/open-leadership-training-series/_articles/introduction-to-open-leadership/stating-your-project-vision.md

   *   Read and watch videos on this topic

   *   Complete a thinking/writing assignment
-materials: "pencil and paper or computer-- a way of recording your statement."
+materials: "Pencil and paper or a computer-- a way of recording your statement."
 ---

 * TOC